×

 When we asked people living in Spanish Town what life is like and how people spend their time, they said:

 "I am not directly in Spanish Town.
 I am in a beautiful community called 'Green Acres'.
-There seems to be a number of retired citizens, who enjoy playing dominoes and socializing," commented one expat who made the move to Spanish Town.
+There seems to be a number of retired citizens, who enjoy playing dominoes and socializing," explained one expat living in Spanish Town, Jamaica.

 Learn MoreGet Quote